yerkesoul/clembench/docs/howto_run_benchmark.md

 where ```PATH_TO_RESULTS``` is your results folder.
 By default it will access ```./results/```.

 The latest relies solely on the structure of the results directory, so it can be run with any games and models you have.
 The table will be saved into ```PATH_TO_RESULTS/results.csv```, with a copy in html.

+Each game requires a custom analysis.
+The notebook ```howto_evaluate.ipynb``` shows examples of how to begin evaluating games.
+In particular, it generates tables with an overview of all metrics and also detailed by experiment.
+It also reproduces Figure 10 from the paper.